New Works: Northern Lights and a Polar Bear

 For more details or purchase inquiries about Rhythms of the Night, click here.

-Reference photos provided a jumping-off point for my painting.
+Reference photos provided a jumping-off point for my painting, which evolved into an imaginary scene all its own.

 I saw the band of northern lights one epic evening, displayed over Cross Lake, near Wabowden, Manitoba.